jacksund/simmate/docs/parameters.md

 ## angle_tolerance
-If standardize_structure=True, then this is the cutoff value used to determine if the angles between sites are symmetrically equivalent. (in Degrees)
+This parameter is used to determine if the angles between sites are symmetrically equivalent when `standardize_structure=True`.
+The value is in degrees.

 === "yaml"
     ``` yaml